FarronF/limerick-council-meetings/meetings/2019/12/09-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 16th October 12019.md

  Prematurity of South Clare SDZ pending development of city centre –

-amendments to proposed SDZ not carried.---
+amendments to proposed SDZ not carried.
+---
  MASP fails to set out a clear strategic and co-ordinated approach for the future

 growth, development and investment of the Metropolitan Area – to be amended.